frang75/nappgui/README.md

 # NAppGUI
 Cross-Platform C SDK.
 Build portable desktop applications for Windows, macOS and Linux, using just C.

+**This repository ONLY have headers and precompiled libraries for the most popular compilers.** The source code is in [nappgui_src](https://github.com/frang75/nappgui_src).

 ![NAppGUI Stack](https://nappgui.com/img/start/nappgui_stack.png)

 ## Quick start in Windows